Iraq–United Kingdom relations: World War II

-1950s
+1950s–2003

 In 1955, the United Kingdom was part of the Baghdad Pact.
 HM King Faisal II of Iraq paid a state visit to the United Kingdom in July 1956.

 The British had a plan to use 'modernisation' and economic growth to solve Iraq's endemic problems of social and political unrest.
-The idea was that increased wealth through Oil production would ultimately trickle down to all elements and thereby thus stave off the danger of revolution.
+The idea was that increased wealth through oil production would ultimately trickle down to all elements and thereby stave off the danger of revolution.
 The oil was produced but the wealth never reached below the elite.
 Iraq's political-economic system put unscrupulous politicians and wealthy landowners at the apex of power.
-The remained in control using an all-permeating patronage system.
-As a consequence very little of the vast wealth was dispersed to the people, and unrest continue to grow.
+They remained in control using an all-permeating patronage system.
+As a consequence, very little of the vast wealth was dispersed to the people, and unrest continued to grow.
 In 1958, monarch and politicians were swept away in a vicious nationalist army revolt.

-In 1961, after Kuwait had gained independence from Britain, the Iraqi leader, General Kassem, claimed it as an integral part of Iraq and concentrated his troops on the frontier, with the intention of taking it by force.
+In 1961, after Kuwait had gained independence from Britain, the Iraqi leader, General Qasim, claimed it as an integral part of Iraq and concentrated his troops on the frontier, with the intention of taking it by force.
 Britain was ready and dispatched troops stationed in the Persian Gulf region to dissuade the Iraqis from armed conflict.
 In 1979, Saddam Hussein, seized power in Iraq in the name of the Arab nationalist Ba'ath Party, a secular organization devoted to achieving the unity of all Arabs.
 In September 1980 when Iraqi troops crossed into Iran, by the orders of Saddam; Britain was one of the nations that armed Iraq.
+Saddam was seen as "a Churchill scholar" and anglophile, even after the 2003 invasion.
 A decade later however, Anglo-Iraqi relations timbered over when the UK supported the coalition forcing Iraq out of Kuwait.